We Need to Talk About Online Self-Harm Content

 We get it.
 Self-harm is rarely something you recover from overnight.
 It’s like an addiction and when it comes to triggers, it’s unlikely you’ll avoid every scrap of challenging content out there.
 Having a clean up of your social media is a first, positive step but for long-term recovery, it’s worth exploring:

 - Talking to someone you trust.
 Opening up to a parent, sibling or friend can give you the support you deserve.
 Read our article on telling someone you self-harm and if talking face to face feels too hard, you could try writing a letter.
+If you’re still need in a bit of advice, Maddie Bruce has also spoken to us about her own self-harm recovery here.

 - Getting expert advice.
 Organisations such as Childline, Young Minds, The Samaritans and us at The Mix have helplines and chat services dedicated to helping young people access the help they deserve.